-Others argue that the name is just an exotic name invented by Chinese-American restaurateurs and food marketers to increase appeal of the dish.
+Others argue that the name is just an exotic name invented by Chinese-American restaurateurs and food marketers to increase the appeal of the dish.
 That surely makes sense - stir-fried beef doesn't sound nearly as special as Mongolian beef.

 The choice of beef for this dish is very important.
 You want to pick the cut that is inherently tender.
 My favorite cuts are flanks steak (most commonly used to make Mongolian Beef), beef tenderloin and sirloin tip, also known as flap meat or' faux hanger' steak.
 The sirloin tip is the best value of the three as it's least expensive of the three.
-Serious Eats mentioned it as the best inexpensive steak for grilling, though I find it works wonderfully for stir-fry recipes as well.

-- 2 Tbsp peanut oil for frying or any other cooking oil
+- 2 Tbsp peanut oil for frying; or any other cooking oil

 - 4 garlic cloves minced

-- 1- inch long piece of fresh ginger peeled and thinly sliced
+- 1 inch fresh ginger peeled and minced

 - 5 green onions cut on the diagonal into 1-inch pieces